Hiking the Kuliʻouʻou Valley Trail on Oʻahu, Hawaiʻi

 Distance: 1.5 miles / 2.4 km

-The Kuliʻouʻou Valley Trail is often an overlooked adventure next to some of Oʻahu’s more popular day hikes, such as the Koko Crater Stairs and Hawaiʻi Loa Ridge.
+The Kuliʻouʻou Valley Trail on the southeast side of Oʻahu is often an overlooked adventure next to some of the island’s more popular day hikes—such as the Koko Crater Stairs, Hawaiʻi Loa Ridge, and even the nearby Pyramid Rock Loop.
 However, what it lacks in popularity, it makes up for in solitude.

-By this, I mean that when both the Kuliʻouʻou Valley and ridge trail split, you’re very likely to be the only one on the trail.
+By this, I mean that when both the Kuliʻouʻou Valley and Kuliʻouʻou Ridge Trail split, you’re very likely to be the only one on the trail.

-In addition, the Kuliʻouʻou Valley Trail can make for a great, as well as short, trail run compared to some of my longer recommendations in my article linked below.
+In addition to this, the Kuliʻouʻou Valley Trail can make for a great, as well as short, Oʻahu trail run compared to some of my longer recommendations in my article linked below.

 Read My Separate Post: Best Oʻahu Trail Runs